13 Tips To Skyrocket Your GoPro Photography Game (2026 Edition)

 #5 Get a GoPro 3-Way Grip or/and a GoPole

-If you want to take selfies while capturing more of the surroundings, the GoPole reach is one of the best sticks you can get for your GoPro because it extends to 40 inches.
+If you want to take selfies while capturing more of the surroundings, an extendable pole is a great option.

 #6 Prepare for underwater shots

-If you’re into scuba diving, snorkeling or anything else which happens in the water there are particular accessories you want to consider for your GoPro camera.
+If you’re into scuba diving, snorkeling or anything else which happens in the water there are particular accessories you want to consider.

-A red filter – because the GoPro will overexpose underwater shots and you get that washy-looking image, that looks just bad.
-And it’s so bad that you can even make it look good with Photoshop.
+A red filter – because the GoPro will overexpose underwater shots and you get that washy-looking image.

 #7 Check the lenses often

-This is a pretty stupid simple tip, but having mud, sand, water, or whatever on your lenses will clearly ruin your shoots.
+Having mud, sand, water, or whatever on your lenses will clearly ruin your shots.

 #8 Use two of them